What are Standard Reasonable Accommodations?

-Where possible, students with reduced fine motor skills; processing speed difficulties; or disabilities which can cause pain, fatigue or reduced mobility, should be given additional time to develop alternative techniques or to practice specific practical skills.
+Where possible, students with reduced fine motor skills; processing speed difficulties; or disabilities that can cause pain, fatigue, or reduced mobility, should be given additional time to develop alternative techniques or to practice specific practical skills.

 It is not reasonable to expect everyone to work at the same speed.
-For any student with reduced fine motor skills, processing speed difficulties or a disability which can cause pain, fatigue or reduced mobility, working at the average speed may be too fast.
+For any student with reduced fine motor skills, processing speed difficulties, or a disability that can cause pain, fatigue, or reduced mobility, working at the average speed may be too fast.

 Provide Accessible Teaching and Learning Locations

 Most teaching and learning spaces in Trinity are accessible but there are some buildings that are not accessible or are only partially accessible.
 If a student has an accessibility issue the DS will communicate this in the LENS report and ask that the School ensure that all teaching venues are accessible.
 Schools can view the accessibility of College buildings within Trinity by clicking this link to the university map website.